Esri/cdf-provider-duckdb/README.md

 - Click `Site` on the top tab and navigate to `Custom Datafeeds`
 - Then after clicking on `Custom Datafeeds`, select `Add Custom Data provider`
 - Upload your `.cdpk` file
-- After that uploads sucessfully, navigate back to `Services` at the top.
+- After that uploads successfully, navigate back to `Services` at the top.
 Then select `Publish Service` in the top right.
 Then select `From a registered custom data provider`
 - Select your cdf from the dropdown and then make sure to put whatever your data source was named (this shows up in the localhost featureserver url)
 - Set a name for your feature service and then select `Publish`
 - If everything worked, you should be able to navigate to `https://yourserverurl.esri.com/portal/home/content.html` and you should your feature server listed there in the content.
 Add it to a AGOL web app and see if data starts populating.
 If data does not show up, then see the next section on debugging deployment